vincentkusw/Data_Analytics-Technology_Trends/README.md

 Data was collected through API and webscraping from Github and Stack Overflow.
 It was then analyzed by creating visualizations and data frames.

 ## Findings and Reports
-- DashBoard_2.pdf: Dashboard of technology trends (Cognos Analytics link: https://tinyurl.com/DashboardTechnologyTrends)
+- DashBoard.pdf: Dashboard of technology trends (Cognos Analytics link: https://tinyurl.com/DashboardTechnologyTrends)

 - Final_Report.pdf: Data finding report from technology trends